 Mr. Horton supervises the personnel responsible for distribution, collection, storage, and recycling of test materials, and the acquisition and maintenance of physical properties.
 Mr. Horton joined MI in 1990 as warehouse manager and assumed the role of Facilities Manager in 1994.
 Prior to joining MI, he had been warehouse supervisor for Redemco Universal Beverage Company in Avon, Massachusetts.

-Dr. Kelsh assumed the role of Vice President of MI Evaluation Services (formerly MAGI Services, Inc.) and Executive Director of Westchester Institute for Human Services Research, Inc., in 2008 after having been with both organizations since 1993.
+Dr. Kelsh assumed the role of Vice President, School Improvement & Evaluation Services (formerly MAGI Services, Inc.) and Executive Director of Westchester Institute for Human Services Research, Inc., in 2008 after having been with both organizations since 1993.
 He is one of the nation’s most respected authorities in education evaluation and research and has directed many studies of national significance.
 He is a certified school and district administrator and formerly served as the lead researcher for the New York State Education Department Office of Higher Education.
 As the Principal Investigator for numerous federal, state, and local projects, Dr. Kelsh has authored a wide range of research reports and policy analyses.
 He is an active member of the American Educational Research Association (AERA), the American Evaluation Association (AEA), and member and former President of the New York State Council for Exceptional Children (NYCEC).
 Prior to his employment at MAGI, Dr. Kelsh worked for the Research Foundation of the State University of New York (SUNY) and the New York State Education Department.
 He holds an Ed.D. in Program Evaluation from SUNY.

 Dr. McClintock has 20 years of experience in psychological research, assessment, and project management.
-As the Vice President for Research and Development, he supervises a staff of more than 80 professionals and provides leadership in all aspects of test and item development.
+As the Vice President, Research and Development, he supervises a staff of more than 80 professionals and provides leadership in all aspects of test and item development.
 He directs Project Managers for a number of projects, including MI’s Benchmark Assessment Item Bank.
 Prior to joining MI, he was Director of Examination Services & Research for the American Board of Anesthesiology where he advised the Board of Directors on psychometric issues for objective and performance examinations, conducting a number of validity and reliability studies that allowed the Board to refine and improve the certification and testing process.
 Additionally, Dr. McClintock served as the Director of Programs for a major certification vendor, where he directed the test development activities of numerous certification programs.
 In this capacity, he conducted item-writing workshops, standard setting studies, and role delineation studies.
 He has published peer-reviewed articles on data forensics and erasure analyses.